Palestinians scramble for safety as Israel pounds sealed-off Gaza Strip to punish Hamas

 The Israeli military said it struck hundreds of targets in Rimal, an upscale district home to ministries of the Hamas-run government, universities, media organizations and the aid agency offices.

 In a new tactic, Israel is warning civilians to evacuate neighborhood after neighborhood, and then inflicting devastation, in what could be a prelude to a ground offensive.
-On Tuesday, the military told residents of the nearby al-Daraj neighborhood to evacuate, and soon after new explosions rocked the area, and Rimal, continuing after nightfall.
-One strike hit Gaza City's seaport, setting fishing boats aflame.
+On Tuesday, the military told residents of the nearby al-Daraj neighborhood to evacuate, and soon after new explosions rocked the area, and Rimal.
+The strikes continued after nightfall.
+One hit Gaza City's seaport, setting fishing boats aflame.

 Tuesday afternoon, Hamas fired barrages of rockets toward the southern Israeli city of Ashkelon and Tel Aviv.
 There were no immediate reports of casualties.